 On our first round of research, we worked with the Office of Institutional Research to compile a list of students from Appalachian-designated counties.
 We narrowed this list to Ohio counties that were considered at risk economically.
 We then sent a survey to these students and to a control group of students from other Ohio counties from our incoming first-year class.
 We received 117 responses in total.

-In October 2021, social sciences librarian Abi Morgan and I conducted an updated version of this research with this year’s incoming class.
+In October 2021, Abi Morgan and I conducted an updated version of this research with this year’s incoming class.
 This time, we based our evaluation of poverty on the Ohio Department of Education’s Typology of Ohio School Districts, which divides Ohio’s 650+ public school districts by their rural-urban-suburban and poverty characteristics.
 We also asked questions about remote learning in this survey.
-Librarians from Ohio State University-Newark also participated between our surveys we have more than 200 respondants.
-In spring 2022, we will be analyzing our results and endeavor to publish and present on our findings.
+Librarians from Ohio State University-Newark also participated between our surveys we have more than 200 respondents.

 After our ALAO presentation, our research team received a personal email from the State Librarian of Ohio inviting us to apply for a grant to continue our research: